Oman–United Arab Emirates border

 The Oman–United Arab Emirates border consists of three non-contiguous sections totalling 609 km (378 mi) in length.

 Description

 Northern (Musandam) section

-The northern section of border divides the Omani exclave of Musandam from the UAE Emirates of Fujairah and Ras Al Khaimah.
+The northern section of the border divides the Omani exclave of Musandam from the UAE Emirates of Fujairah and Ras Al Khaimah.
 This peninsula commands the strategic Strait of Hormuz, with the Oman-UAE border consisting of a series of irregular, though roughly horizontal, lines running through mountainous terrain, from the western Persian Gulf coast to the eastern Gulf of Oman coast.

 Middle (enclaved) section

 The middle section of the border consists of the Omani enclave of Madha, within which is the UAE counter-enclave of Nahwa, belonging to the Emirate of Sharjah.
 This territory is the only territory between UAE and Oman which is not lined with any barrier and there is no border crossing between Madha, Nahwa, or the rest of the UAE.

 Southern section

-The southern, and by far the longest section, of the frontier starts in the north on the Oman Gulf coast, just south of Kalba in the Emirate of Sharjah.
-It then proceeds inland roughly south-westwards via a series of irregular lines, arcing southwards so as to include Hatta within the UAE; the border then proceeds roughly south-westwards down to the Omani tripoint, save for a piece of Emirati territory south-east of Al-Ain that juts into Oman.
+The southern, and by far the longest, section of the frontier starts in the north on the Oman Gulf coast, just south of Kalba in the Emirate of Sharjah.
+It then proceeds inland roughly south-westwards via a series of irregular lines, arcing southwards so as to include Hatta within the UAE.
+The border then proceeds roughly south-westwards down to the Omani tripoint, save for a piece of Emirati territory south-east of Al-Ain that juts into Oman.